 When your samples arrive, take high-resolution photographs of each product so you can use them in your product listings in your store.

-The next big to-do item is to find a platform to sell prints and other merchandise.
+Continuing with the answer to how to make and sell art prints, the next big to-do item is to find a platform to sell prints and other merchandise.
 The popular places to sell prints and other items online are ecommerce marketplaces like Etsy and eBay and ecommerce platforms like Shopify and BigCommerce.
 You can also create your own website to sell your art.

 Both marketplaces and ecommerce platforms have their own perks and flaws, so let's discuss those here to determine which platform is best for you.